As we often mention on this blog, lighting is complex.

 When to use shunted sockets and when to use non-shunted sockets

 Now that you understand how shunted and non-shunted tombstones work and how they are different, here's the information you've been waiting for: when to use which type.
+It really depends on the ballast.

 Please note: the table below is meant to reflect broad-sweeping general recommendations for socket pairings, but there are exceptions.
 For example, there are T8 plug-and-play LEDs made to work with rapid-start ballasts and programmed-start ballasts, requiring non-shunted sockets.
 Always double check with your lighting specialist or the lamp manufacturer to know what sockets you need.